Kashwakamak Lake Association

 Check out the new KLA Buoys that have been installed on the lake!

 Contact: Judy McIntyre, Vice President, KLA

 The Kashwakamak Lake Association (KLA), presented the Kashwakamak Lake State of the Lake Report in July 2013 as the first step in preparing a lake sustainability plan.
-In order to complete this first step we need your feedback.
+The committee is in the process of preparing a first draft of the Sustainability Plan.
+Watch for it late summer or early fall.
+In the meantime take a look at the State of the Lake Report.

 Please share this survey with your friends, visitors, family, neighbours and others in the Kashwakamak Lake community so they can be part of this process too.
 The questions in this survey relate specifically to the information compiled in the report.